DallingtonAsin/pos/readme.md

 ## Contributing

-Thank you for considering contributing to the PivoSoft Ltd development!
-The contribution guide can be found in the [PivoSoft documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the Pivosoft development!
+The contribution guide can be found in the [Pivosoft documentation](https://laravel.com/docs/contributions).

 <!-- ## Security Vulnerabilities